 Since it's been called the "biggest drop-off point in the registration process", you can easily tell that people are hesitant to share their SSN with, well, anyone.
 It's one of the most protected pieces of information one can have, especially since every scam, hack, or breach mentioned in the news usually centers around your Social Security number.

 When it comes to sports betting sites, some players may think that no matter how well known the brand is, no matter how much they'd stand to lose if they did anything with their SSN, that the sportsbook would compromise their information.

-Also learn more about an online casino asking for social security number.
+Also, learn more about why online casinos asking for a social security number.